 This verdict marks a resounding victory for workers' rights, as it sets an important precedent for protecting workers' genetic information and holding employers responsible for violating workers' federally protected rights under GINA (the Genetic Information Nondiscrimination Act of 2008).

 Background on the Case

-The skilled Atlanta discrimination attorneys at Barrett & Farahany, LLP have just won a $2.2M verdict in the GINA devious defecator case.
+The skilled Atlanta discrimination attorneys at Barrett & Farahany have just won a $2.2M verdict in the GINA devious defecator case.
 Here's why this is a resounding victory for workers' rights.

 As court documents explain, this case involved an employer – Atlas Logistics Group Retail Services – testing the DNA of two of its warehouse workers.
 The DNA tests were reportedly part of the employer's investigative efforts to identify a “devious defecator” who had been defecating in one of the company's warehouses.

 According to the provisions of GINA, however, it's illegal “for an employer to request, require, or purchase genetic information with respect to an employee.”
 This federal law was passed in 2008 in an effort to prevent employers from using employees' genetic information to discriminate against them (by, for instance, not hiring them due to their predisposition to costly genetic diseases).